Primary mediastinal large B cell lymphoma

 - Professor of Medicine

 - Harvard Medical School

 - James P Wilmot Cancer Center, University of Rochester

-Primary mediastinal large B cell lymphoma (PMBL) is a clinically aggressive B cell lymphoma that is thought to arise from thymic (medullary) B cells.
-It has clinicopathologic features that are distinct from diffuse large B cell lymphoma (DLBCL) and shares some clinical and biologic features with classical nodular sclerosing Hodgkin lymphoma (HL).
+Primary mediastinal large B cell lymphoma (PMBL) is an aggressive B cell lymphoma that is thought to arise from thymic (medullary) B cells.
+It has clinicopathologic features that are distinct from systemic diffuse large B cell lymphoma (DLBCL) and shares some clinical and biologic features with classical nodular sclerosing Hodgkin lymphoma (HL).

 This topic will discuss the clinical presentation, pathologic features, diagnosis, and treatment of PMBL.
 The diagnosis and treatment of systemic DLBCL and HL are presented separately.
 (See "Epidemiology, clinical manifestations, pathologic features, and diagnosis of diffuse large B cell lymphoma" and "Initial treatment of limited stage diffuse large B cell lymphoma" and "Overview of the treatment of classical Hodgkin lymphoma in adults".)